 Data Management Workshops

-CEREO regularly hosts Software Carpentry and a Data Carpentry workshops during the Spring semesters.
-The Carpentry workshops are designed to provide basic training for scientists who want to learn to build, use, validate and share data using versatile open-source software.
+CEREO regularly hosts Software Carpentry and Data Carpentry workshops.
+The Carpentry workshops are designed to provide basic training for scientists who want to learn to build, use, validate, and share data using versatile open-source software.
 By teaching participants fundamental software skills and best practice techniques for working with and analyzing data, workshops help researchers spend more time doing useful research.

 2017 REU Workshop- Instructor: Stephanie Labou

 Software Carpentry workshops introduce the computational skills needed for basic research computing.
 Instructors provide a user-friendly and fun environment in which to learn skills for performing version control, automating research tasks, and producing reproducible analyses.
 Examples of software topics covered include: the Unix shell, using R or Python for reproducible analyses, and version control with Git.